sebastiangreger/kirby3-commentions/README.md

 #### Setting up a cronjob to process the inbox queue (only applicable if using Webmentions)

 Incoming webmentions are placed in a backlog queue for asynchronous processing (this is to mitigate the risk of DDoS attacks by flooding your site with webmentions; ref.
 Webmention specification chapter [3.2](https://www.w3.org/TR/webmention/#receiving-webmentions)).
 In order to have them processed and put into the inbox, this queue needs to be run regularly; ideally at least once in 24 hours (as you may receive an error notice in the panel otherwise).

+> If your hosting package does not provide cronjobs, there are (even free) services that ping a URL on your behalf at regular intervals.
+You even could "abuse" an uptime monitor service for this purpose.

 ##### 1. Set up secret key